We drawn on restorative and relational practice to foster inclusive residential environments with Approved Premises.

 We promote blended learning to meet specific needs, a combination of :

-Over the past nine years, we’ve achieved some notable outcomes with Criminal Justice Settings, including:
+Over the past ten years, we’ve achieved some notable outcomes with Criminal Justice Settings, including:

 Restorative Thinking offers a range of blended learning opportunities: restorative and relational practice consultancy, training, coaching, e-Learning, action learning sets, programmes and projects to meet the needs of Commissioners and Stakeholders.